top of page

 I think it's fair to say that most of us like to "punch it" occasionally.
 Maybe we're trying to get up to speed on a short highway entrance ramp, need to pass someone and get back over quickly, get out of a tight jam, or just want a little thrill when the light turns green.

-EVs are the clear winner here.
-Most pedestrian EVs can out-accelerate all but the fastest common-brand (non-exotic) sport cars.
-And some sporty EVs that are designed to emphasize performance will out-accelerate all but the fastest specialty super-cars costing 6 or 7 figures.
+Pedestrian, non-sport EVs can out-accelerate probably 95+% of non-sport ICEVs.
+Sport EVs that are designed to emphasize performance will out-accelerate all but the fastest specialty and exotic super-cars costing 6 or 7 figures.

 Also, gasoline engines are less efficient.
 The faster they ramp up and the faster they run, the less efficient they are.
 More fuel is wasted and not translated to output motion.
 That, too, increases acceleration time.

 But how important is top speed anyway?
-What difference does it make if one car can only do 120 and another can do 150 or whatever?
-These are speeds you can only do legally on a closed track.
-No one other than a dedicated sport car enthusiast will ever do that.
-So, an exceedingly tiny number.
+What difference does it make if one car can only do 120 and another can do 160 or whatever?
+These triple-digit speeds are dangerous since our roads are not designed for it.
+Hitting an unexpected pothole at 120+ MPH is very different than 60 MPH!

 Handling

 The EV battery pack is pretty heavy.
-But that weight is close to the ground giving an EV a low vertical center of gravity.
-And that weight is nicely centered on a 2D horizontal plane as well helping to avoid a front- or rear-heavy car.
+But that weight is close to the ground, giving an EV a low vertical center of gravity.
+And that weight is nicely centered on a 2D horizontal plane as well, helping to avoid a front- or rear-heavy car.
 That's an important characteristic for good handling.
-The car may "feel" heavy (because it is), but it's surprisingly sure-footed and well-balanced nonetheless so there's no body leaning or roll and has excellent tire grip.
+The car may "feel" heavy (because it is), but it's surprisingly sure-footed and well-balanced nonetheless, so there's no body leaning or roll, and has excellent tire grip.

 Very Quiet